Yelp/dumb-init/README.md

 (mounting a directory or `wget`-ing it are some options).

+### Option 3: Installing from PyPI

+dumb-init can be installed [from PyPI](https://pypi.python.org/pypi/dumb-init) using pip.
+Since dumb-init is written in C, you'll want to first install gcc (on Debian/Ubuntu, `apt-get install gcc` is sufficient), then just `pip install dumb-init`.

 ## Usage

 Once installed inside your Docker container, simply prefix your commands with